In Exercises 13–20, determine whether the results appear to have ... | Channels for Pearson+

 Statistical Significance

 Statistical significance refers to the likelihood that a result or relationship is caused by something other than mere random chance.
-In the context of jury selection, it involves determining if the observed proportion of Americans of Mexican ancestry selected for jury duty significantly deviates from the expected proportion based on the eligible population.
-This is typically assessed using hypothesis testing and p-values.
+In the context of Mendel's experiment, it involves determining whether the observed 26% of yellow pods significantly deviates from the expected 25% under Mendel's theory, using a hypothesis test and a significance level (e.g., 0.05).

 Recommended video: